idirlab/freebases/README.md

   - entities_id_label: Each row maps the MID of a Freebase entity to its label.
   - properties_id_label: Each row maps the MID of a Freebase property to its label.
   - uri_original2simplified and uri_simplified2original: The mapping between original URI and simplified URI and the mapping between simplified URI and original URI repectively.
-- Type system file:
-  - freebase_endtypes: Each row maps an edge type to its required subject type and object type.